0xvpr/SCCT-Trainer/README.md

 ## Build Instructions
 - WSL
-    1. install cmake for windows
+    1. Install CMake for Windows
         ```
+        mkdir bin
-    $ ./install_script.sh
+        ./install_script.sh
         ```
 - CMake
-    1. install cmake for windows
+    1. Install CMake for Windows
         - Visual Studio 2019
-        1. open the project folder in Visual Studio 2019
+            1. Open the project root in Visual Studio 2019
-        2. ctrl + shift + b
+            2. Ctrl + Shift + B
         - Powershell
-        1. open Powershell in project directory
+            1. Open PowerShell in project root
             ```
-        $ cmake -G "Visual Studio 2019" -A Win32 -B "build"
+            cmake -G "Visual Studio 2019" -A Win32 -B "build"
-        $ cmake --build "build" --config "Release"
+            cmake --build "build" --config "Release"
             ```

 ## Known Issues
+- Does NOT work with the Widescreen-Fix patch.
-If the user presses F3 while the menu is minimized, it will reset position.
+- If the user presses F3 while the menu is minimized, it will reset position.

 ## Goals
 - [ ] ~~Find out how to draw text~~